Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Current known issues:

+- \[U28872\] Mark UDR newly added records that we fixed directly in DmndSecurity01 to mask previs holes in vanilla previs.
 - \[PRP, U24630\] Need to remember to UDR 07306B9E when 2.1.4 is out.
 - \[PRP\] (-3, 6, CW, and other locations): Investigate if Common_DisableMarker / Common_Walls_DisableLayer is actually used by the game.
 - \[PRP\] Base mesh EA905 (MetalRoofC1x2WallCover01Full01) is missing polygons on the external side (allowing view inside, can't be fixed without mesh editing)